svisser/crossword/README.rst

 The library is intended for American crossword style puzzles, such as the New York Times crossword, though variations within reason will also be supported.

-The library handles reading and writing to .ipuz files.
+The library handles reading and writing the following files:

+* Across Lite .puz files
+* ipuz .ipuz files

 Installation